WGBH/AAPB2/app/views/override/help/station-communications-toolkit.md

 - Dedicate a page on your website about your history and participation in the Archive

->Example social post: “We're committed to preserving our local history with the @amarchivepub!
-Learn more about this 	collaboration to preserve and make accessible our #pubmedia archive at <insert your organization's AAPB landing page>”.
+>Example social post: "We're committed to preserving our local history with the @amarchivepub!
+Learn more about this 	collaboration to preserve and make accessible our #pubmedia archive at <insert your organization's AAPB landing page>".
 Find your landing page here: (http://americanarchive.org/participating-orgs)

 - Write a blog post about what's preserved and made available in the AAPB, with links to your organization's page or specific digitized programs